brentcroft/truffler/README.md

     strings-to-replace.txt

-*  add strings to be replaced, one per line
+*  copy strings to be replaced from the report
+*  NB: this file is deleted immediately after use

 Run the script.

-There will be two directories:
+There will be two new directories:

     <project>.git
     The bare mirror repository that was edited.